 However, perhaps the most unique thing about Wrocław is something else entirely – you see, Wrocław is home to over 350 little bronze dwarfs dotted around the city centre!
 This army of little people can be found lurking in alleyways, swinging from lampposts and swigging from bottles of vodka (yes, really), and nobody knows exactly how many of them exist!

-Way back in 2015, 350 of the little blighters were counted, but official estimates put their number at over 400!
-Robert Rasała, who manages the ‘Official Dwarf Information Centre’ in the Market Square (I’m not joking) says ‘we lost count of their population several years ago,’ confirming that the dwarfs are indeed running rampant around the city!
+Way back in 2015, 350 Wroclaw dwarfs were counted, but official estimates put their number at over 400!
+Robert Rasała, who manages the ‘Official Dwarf Information Centre’ in the Market Square (I’m not joking) says ‘we lost count of their population several years ago,’ confirming that the Wroclaw dwarfs are indeed running rampant around the city!

 Wrocław’s dwarfs come in many different forms, and each one has its own character.
 From butchers to bankers, drunks to doctors and professors to postmen, each dwarf really is unique.